 Cache was a retailer of women’s high-end fashion clothing and accessories found in shopping malls and plaza centers throughout the United States with $200 million in annual revenue.
-Cache sold dresses, sportsware and accessories through its retail network of 220 stores across the United States.
+Cache sold dresses, sportswear, and accessories through its retail network of 220 stores.
 They were a publicly traded company on the Nasdaq exchange.

-Winter Harbor served as Restructuring Advisor, working as a liaison between Cache’s senior lender and chief restructuring officer.
-This role required our professional to:
+Winter Harbor was appointed as restructuring advisor by Cache’s senior lender, working as a liaison between them and the chief restructuring officer.

-Participate in calls with the senior lender and the Company’s Chief Restructuring Officer.
+Participated in calls with the senior lender and the Company’s chief restructuring officer.

-Highlight and communicate potential issues to the senior lender regarding the Company’s performance to the DIP budget, and address all complications directly with the Chief Restructuring Officer.
+Highlighted and communicated potential issues to the senior lender regarding the Company’s performance to the DIP budget, and addressed all complications directly with the chief restructuring officer.

 Prior to closure, Cache was focused on upgrading its profitable retail stores, and close unprofitable locations.
 They were unable to keep up with rapidly changing consumer tastes and the continued growth of e-commerce and shopping online.
-Winter Harbor assisted the Chief Restructuring Officer with securing a recovery for senior lender through liquidation.
+Winter Harbor assisted the chief restructuring officer with securing a stalking horse bidder for the purchase of Caches assets as it proceeded through liquidation.
 We oversaw the wind down and going-out-of-business sale process of Cache, including the removal of Cache shares for the Nasdaq exchange.
 All Cache stores have been closed.